Powdered alcohol — What is it? Is it safe?

 I've been reading news stories about powdered alcohol recently.
 Is this a real thing?
 Is it safe?
 Do they sell it near campus?
 What happens if you snort it?

 Powdered alcohol does exist, but it’s not on the market yet.
 Recently it’s been making headlines as familiar disagreements between manufacturers of the product, politicians, and public health professionals get press.
-Most manufacturers are happy to tout the fun convenience of the product, while many politicians and public health professionals are more wary of the product and its possible abuses, especially by underage drinkers.
+In March 2015, the U.S. Alcohol and Tobacco Tax and Trade Bureau (TTB) approved revised labels for powdered alcohol, allowing the product to be sold in the United States.
+But before you go looking for it on store shelves, be aware that as of June 2015, twenty-two states have banned powdered alcohol.
+Additionally, while the U.S. Food and Drug Administration (FDA) has approved the ingredients used in powdered alcohol, it has not approved or tested the product itself.
+And, at the same time manufacturers tout the fun convenience of the product, many politicians and public health professionals are more wary of the product and its possible abuses, especially by underage drinkers.

 Powdered alcohol is alcohol that has been made solid by a chemical technology called host-guest chemistry.
 At the molecular level, the individual ethanol molecules are separated and caged by single molecules (in this case called cyclodextrin, which as its name suggests, acts like a round cage that envelops and suspends each ethanol molecule).
 Without the “host” or molecular cages, ethanol molecules hydrogen bond with each other, which is why alcohol is liquid at room temperature.
 By pulling apart the hydrogen bonds, the substance becomes solid and powdery at room temp.
 In order to use powdered alcohol, the powder is added to water and stirred (according to the manufacturer, it takes about one minute of stirring for all the powder to dissolve).
 And just like any other form of alcohol, consumers will need to be 21 years of age to use powdered alcohol legally in the United States.